Everything you need to know about Hurricane Helene as of today, September 26.

 Helene today

-The situation remains delicate both in Cuba and in the United States, with recommendations to stay informed and prepared for any eventuality.
+The situation remains delicate both in Cuba and the United States, with recommendations to stay informed and prepared for any eventuality.

 In the face of the threat from Hurricane Helene, it is crucial that all residents in the affected areas take the necessary precautions.
 Follow the instructions from local authorities, secure your homes, and prepare essential supplies.
 Do not underestimate the potential impacts and stay informed through CiberCuba so you don’t miss any news or updates.
 Visit our website, download our app, and follow us on our social media to receive the most recent and relevant information.